yunseo-kim/yunseo-kim.github.io/_posts/en/2021-01-31-GitHub-Markdown-Syntax-Summary.md

 [GitHub Pages](https://pages.github.com/)
 <https://pages.github.com/>

-You can also use relative path links to other files within the repository.
+You can also use relative path links pointing to other files within the repository.
 The usage is the same as in the terminal.
 ```
 [README](../README.md)
 ```

 ### 2.7.
 Unordered Lists
-Use - or *.
+Use \- or \*.
 ```
 - George Washington
 - John Adams